The Reasoning Lingua Franca: A Double-Edged Sword for Multilingual AI

 Evaluating multilingual reasoning by final answer accuracy alone overlooks key aspects of an LRM’s response generation.
 While final answer accuracy typically captures the essential behavior of LLMs, LRMs introduce additional complexity through their reasoning traces.

 To capture this, following prior studies \citep{gandhi2025cognitive}, we analyze reasoning traces enclosed in <think></think> tokens for cognitive attributes such as \textit{Sub-goal setting} (breaking a task into smaller, manageable steps), \textit{Verification} (performing systematic checks to catch and correct errors), \textit{Back-tracking} (abandoning unsuccessful strategies and selecting alternative approaches) , and \textit{Backward chaining} (reasoning from the desired outcome back toward the necessary initial inputs).
 These behaviors reflect how expert practitioners tackle difficult problems; for example, a software engineer tests and reviews each change, rewrites code when a design fails, and splits large features into smaller, testable modules.

 We use gpt-4o-mini as a judge to identify and count these attributes, employing evaluation prompts (c.f.
-Appendix \ref{sec: Analyzing Cognitive Behaviors: prompt template}) adapted from prior studies \citep{gandhi2025cognitive}.
+Appendix \ref{sec: Analyzing Cognitive Behaviors: Additional details}) adapted from prior studies \citep{gandhi2025cognitive}.
 For the MGSM task, we compute the average frequency of each attribute for the Qwen QwQ-32B model across languages, and report means and standard deviations over four trials.
 Appendix \ref{sec: Analyzing Cognitive Behaviors: human lm agreement} details the human-LLM agreement study for this task.

 Figure \ref{fig:cognitive_behaviors} illustrates the distribution of cognitive traits within the reasoning traces of an LRM.
 These traits appear more frequently when the model reasons in English than when it reasons in the question's language, and they coincide with higher final-answer accuracy.
 Among the attributes, sub-goal setting and verification appear more prominently in question's language reasoning trace, whereas back-tracking and backward chaining are comparatively less frequent.